-In less than a week, 11 million people shared the statement that sexual-assault survivor Emily Doe read to Brock Turner in court.
+In less than a week, 11 million people shared the statement (1).
 You probably did.
 I did, scrolling through it at work on an almost-summer afternoon, realizing only after a few minutes that I was digging my nails into my palms.
 Doe described her violation, how she was attacked while unconscious behind a Stanford University Dumpster, how she woke up in a hospital, looking for her underwear, how nurses measured the abrasions on arms and legs and a torso that didn’t felt like hers anymore.
 She recounted how the humiliation persisted after the attack, after the physical exam, after she went home.
 Turner, vouched for by teammates on the swim team and his parents, hired an expensive team of experts to discredit her.
 He claimed his innocence, despite all the evidence.
 He insisted she “liked it.”

-Turner was sentenced to six months in jail and probation by Judge Aaron Persky, who worried that a harsher punishment would have “a severe impact on him.”*
+Turner was (2) by Judge Aaron Persky, who worried that a harsher punishment would have “a severe impact on him.”*

 Watching the proceedings, Stanford Law professor Michele Dauber seethed.
 Dauber has known Doe since she was a kid and been invested in issues of campus sexual assault and prevention for most of her career.
 She dug into Persky’s record, finding that this lax verdict fit a pattern of lenient sentences for young men convicted of violence and assault.
 And she decided to act.
 Dauber launched a recall movement that, if successful, will force Persky to face reelection this coming November and ideally remove him from the bench.
-The initiative has organized fund-raisers in Brooklyn today, March 3, and in Los Angeles on March 4 to raise money for the race.
+The initiative has (3) fund-raisers (3) to raise money for the race.
 And in the midst of all that, Dauber found time to discuss judicial recalls, the epidemic of campus sexual assault, and how one work of political literature can change the world.